ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 # Blockchain Config

-### The Russian version of this article can be found [here](https://github.com/delovoyhomie/description-config-for-TON-Blockchain/blob/main/Russian-version.md).
+#### The Russian version of this article can be found [here](https://github.com/delovoyhomie/description-config-for-TON-Blockchain/blob/main/Russian-version.md).

 ## 👋 Introduction

-On this page, you can find a description of the configuration parameters used in the TON blockchain.
+On this page, you can find a description of the configuration parameters used in the TON Blockchain.
 TON has a complex configuration with many technical parameters: some are used by the blockchain itself, some by the ecosystem.
 However, only a few people understand what these parameters mean.
 This article is necessary to provide users with a simple way to understand the parameters and their purpose.

 ## 💡 Prerequisites